hopegardenuk/hopegarden.uk/content/cymraeg/team/jake-rayson.md

 ---

 #### Work history
 Jake has been designing forest gardens for about 10 years, as a response to the climate and nature emergency.
-As forest gardens are effectively edible ecosystems, his interests have expanded native plants and ecology as well as edible crops.
+As forest gardens are effectively edible ecosystems, his interests have expanded to native plants and ecology as well as edible crops.

 #### Activities
 * General project management